 Chacmool

 The Chacmool depicts a reclining figure with its head turned to one side, knees bent, and arms resting on its stomach.
+This mysterious figure is believed to represent a messenger from the gods that would bring offerings on behalf of mortals.

 Although there are many different interpretations of the Chacmool, it’s commonly associated with Mesoamerican cultures such as the Aztecs and Toltecs who inhabited Mexico between 900 and 1200 CE – especially since it was discovered near some of their sacred sites.